 We love to can at Noshing With The Nolands and I believe we have done something almost every year.
 Sort of a tradition but definitely some years more than others.
 This recipe for Garden Fresh Zucchini Salsa I have not done for years.
 I remember it being a fantastic recipe and one that we have enjoyed many times.
 The original recipe I think I received from a co-worker when I was nursing many moons ago.

-A homemade salsa is always fantastic but you have to do a little bit of tasting and experimentation to get it to the right heat that you like.
+Homemade salsa is always fantastic but you have to do a little bit of tasting and experimentation to get it to the right heat that you like.
 We have made it a bit too spicy and a bit too mild.
 I think this one is just right for us.
-It really is a personal preference on the heat that you enjoy!!
+It really is a personal preference for the heat that you enjoy!!

 This salsa does have so much flavor already I didn’t want to overpower it with heat but to get that nice balance.
 With using crushed red chili peppers and leaving the seeds and the veins in two jalapenos I think we achieved the right level of heat for this salsa.

-There is tons of garden fresh goodness in this salsa.
+There are tons of garden-fresh goodness in this salsa.
 A perfect recipe for that trip to the farmers market to get fresh zucchini, onions, tomatoes, red and green peppers, and jalapeno peppers.
 Then the addition of wonderful warming spices are added.
 This really is a winner of a recipe and I am happy to share it with you all.